llarse/Fantasy-Name-Generator-Web-Scraper/README.md

 * Error and Edge Case handling
 * generator links dictionary - I started implementation in get_generator_links.py but never finished it if youd like to continue

+## Acknowledgements

+Many thanks to Emily - the creator of the fantasynamegenerators.com website.
+I checked for a robots.txt page and in the about section to ensure that web scraping was allowed.
+In my research, I found nothing to suggest that it wasnt allowed nor do I believe this web scraper morally or legally betrays the purpose or philosophy of the website.
+However, if you have information contrary, please contact me immediately to have this removed.